Feed BC in post-secondary institutions

 The University of British Columbia (UBC) is a proud Feed BC partner with a longstanding local food commitment that supports local economies, land stewardship and food transparency.

-Some of UBC’s current local food suppliers and partners: UBC Farm, Golden Ears Cheesecrafters, Goodly Foods, Organic Ocean, Terra Breads, A Bread Affair, Milano Coffee, Boulevard Coffee.
+Some of UBC’s current local food suppliers and partners: Golden Ears Cheesecrafters, Goodly Foods, Terra Breads, A Bread Affair, Milano Coffee, Boulevard Coffee, Earth’s Own, Ethical Bean Coffee, Hardbite, Milano, Goodly Foods and the UBC farm.
 For the full list of local processors and producer sourced, please visit the UBC website.

 The University of Fraser Valley (UFV) brings its passion and commitment to local food with the student experience on campus, through research and partnerships, and by active community engagement.
 As a Feed BC partner, UFV is committed to strengthening food systems through working to foster B.C. agriculture innovation and build local food culture, while leveraging its location in some of the world’s most fertile farmland to source local products from farms and food processors.